Ultimate Guide to Buying a Guitar: Finding the Perfect Instrument for Your Needs

 Yes, that’s more than the Amazon “deal.”
 But you’re buying something that will actually work, stay in tune, and not make you (or your child) hate practicing.

-What Actually Matters for Beginners
+Electric vs. Acoustic: What Actually Matters for Beginners

-I know that surprises people.
+Most beginners should start on electric guitar.
+This is pretty well established among experienced teachers, even though it surprises most people.
 They think acoustic is “more basic” or “the right way to start.”

 Here’s why electric is actually easier:

-- Thinner body (more comfortable to hold)
+• Thinner body — more comfortable to hold

 Starting electric doesn’t lock you into playing electric forever.
 It just makes the learning process less painful.